 What did you think of the switches in time during the course of the book?

-People have different views over the ending of the book.
+People have different views about the ending of the book.
 Do you think the ending was the most satisfying, and why?
 If not, why not?

 Did you think Raine was a relatable protagonist?
 What did you like/not like about her?